 The Community College Opportunity Grant

-New Jersey students enrolled in any one of the State’s 18 county colleges may be eligible for tuition-free college.
-Students enrolled in at least 6 credits for Fall 2019 and/or Spring 2020 and who have an adjusted gross income of $0 -$65,000 will be considered for this state grant.
+New Jersey students enrolled in any one of the State’s 18 county colleges may be eligible for tuition-free college -- including online fees charged to county college students.
+Students enrolled in at least 6 credits for Fall 2020 and/or Spring 2021 and who have an adjusted gross income of $0-$65,000 will be considered for this state grant.

 There is no separate application.
 If you already completed the FAFSA® or the NJ Alternative Financial Aid Application for NJ Dreamers, you are automatically being considered for this state aid.